123675/data/README.md

 # Auroral Image Classification with Very Limited Labeled Data Using Few-Shot Learning
-This repository contains the dataset for the paper:
+This repository contains the auroral dataset for the paper:

 **Auroral Image Classification with Very Limited Labeled Data Using Few-Shot Learning**